 Amyotrophic Lateral Sclerosis Amyotrophic Lateral SclerosisRelated Procedures & Tests « Back to Amyotrophic Lateral Sclerosis Index Sorted Alphabetically A-Z Sort by popularity Clinical Trials Electromyogram (EMG) MRI (Magnetic Resonance Imaging Scan) Nerve Conduction Velocity Test Tracheostomy Sorted by Popularity (as on MedicineNet) Sort alphabetically MRI (Magnetic Resonance Imaging Scan) Electromyogram (EMG) Tracheostomy Nerve Conduction Velocity Test Clinical Trials Suggested Reading on Amyotrophic Lateral Sclerosis (ALS) by Our Doctors Related Diseases & Conditions 22 articles Muscle Cramps Muscle cramps are involuntarily and forcibly contracted muscles that do not relax.
 Extremely common, any muscles that have voluntary control, including Constipation Constipation is defined medically as fewer than three stools per week and severe constipation as less than one stool per week.
 Constipation usually is Muscle Spasms Muscle spasms are involuntary muscle contractions that come on suddenly and are usually quite painful.
-Dehydration, doing strenuous exercise in a hot environment, Lyme Disease Lyme disease is a bacterial illness, which is spread by ticks when they bite the skin.
-Initially the disease affects the skin causing a reddish rash associated Parkinson's Disease Parkinson's disease is a slowly progressive neurologic disease characterized by a fixed inexpressive face, a tremor at rest, slowing of voluntary movements, Peripheral Neuropathy Peripheral neuropathy is a problem with the functioning of the nerves outside of the spinal cord.
-Symptoms may include numbness, weakness, burning pain Dementia Dementia is a significant loss of intellectual abilities such as memory capacity, severe enough to interfere with social or occupational functioning.
-There Multiple Sclerosis Multiple sclerosis (MS) is a disease which progressively injures the nerves of the brain and spinal cord, reflected by alterations of virtually every sensory Depression Depression is an illness that involves the body, mood, and thoughts and affects the way a person eats and sleeps, the way one feels about oneself, and Alzheimer's Disease Alzheimer's disease is a common cause of dementia.
-Symptoms and warning signs of Alzheimer's disease include memory loss, difficulty performing familiar Dysphagia Dysphagia or difficulty in swallowing, swallowing problems.
+Dehydration, doing strenuous exercise in a hot environment, Peripheral Neuropathy Peripheral neuropathy is a problem with the functioning of the nerves outside of the spinal cord.
+Symptoms may include numbness, weakness, burning pain Lyme Disease Lyme disease is a bacterial illness, which is spread by ticks when they bite the skin.
+Initially the disease affects the skin causing a reddish rash associated Multiple Sclerosis Multiple sclerosis is an autoimmune disorder in which brain and spinal cord nerve cells become demyelinated.
+This damage results in symptoms that may include Dementia Dementia is a significant loss of intellectual abilities such as memory capacity, severe enough to interfere with social or occupational functioning.
+There Pneumonia Pneumonia is inflammation of the lungs caused by fungi, bacteria, or viruses.
+Symptoms and signs include cough, fever, shortness of breath, and chills.
+Parkinson's Disease Parkinson's disease is a slowly progressive neurologic disease characterized by a fixed inexpressive face, a tremor at rest, slowing of voluntary movements, Depression Depression is an illness that involves the body, mood, and thoughts and affects the way a person eats and sleeps, the way one feels about oneself, and Herniated Disc A herniated disc may be caused by injury or degeneration from age.
+Symptoms depend on the location of the herniation and whether nerve tissue is being Sleep A number of vital tasks carried out during sleep help maintain good health and enable people to function at their best.
+Sleep needs vary from individual Dysphagia Dysphagia or difficulty in swallowing, swallowing problems.
 Dysphagia is due to problems in nerve or muscle control.
-It is common, for example, after a Pneumonia Pneumonia is inflammation of one or both lungs with consolidation.
-Pneumonia is frequently but not always due to infection.
-The infection may be bacterial, Human Immunodeficiency Virus HIV (human immunodeficiency virus) is the cause of AIDS (acquired immunodeficiency syndrome).
-HIV is a type of virus called a retrovirus, which infects Genetic Disease Genetic disease is a disorder or condition caused by abnormalities in a person's genome.
-Types of genetic inheritance include single inheritance (for example, Sleep A number of vital tasks carried out during sleep help maintain good health and enable people to function at their best.
-Sleep needs vary from individual Liver The liver is the largest solid organ in the body, and is actually an gland.
-The liver has a wide variety of critical functions such as manufacturing proteins Herniated Disc A herniated disc may be caused by injury or degeneration from age.
-Symptoms depend on the location of the herniation and whether nerve tissue is being Stem Cells Stem cells are referred to as undifferentiated cells due to the fact that they have not yet committed to a developmental path to form specific organ tissue.
+It is common, for example, after a Liver (Anatomy and Function) The liver is the largest gland and organ in the body.
+There are a variety of liver diseases caused by liver inflammation, scarring of the liver, infection Genetic Disease Genetic disease is a disorder or condition caused by abnormalities in a person's genome.
+Types of genetic inheritance include single inheritance (for example, Alzheimer's Disease Alzheimer's disease is a common cause of dementia.
+Symptoms and warning signs of Alzheimer's disease include memory loss, difficulty performing familiar Human Immunodeficiency Virus (HIV) The human immunodeficiency virus (HIV) causes HIV infection and the acquired immunodeficiency syndrome (AIDS).
+Symptoms and signs of HIV infection include Stem Cells Stem cells are referred to as undifferentiated cells due to the fact that they have not yet committed to a developmental path to form specific organ tissue.
 Tumor (Grade) Tumor grade is a system used to classify cancer cells in how likely the tumor is to grow, and how abnormal they look under a microscope.
 Tumor grade is Post-Polio Syndrome Post-polio syndrome (PPS) is a group of signs and symptoms that show up two to four decades after the initial polio infection.
 Symptoms of PPS include Genetic Counseling Your health care provider may refer you to a genetic professional.
-Universities and medical centers also often have affiliated genetic professionals, Hospice Hospice is a service that offers support, resources, and assistance to terminally ill patients and their families.
-In such late stages of diseases, especially Medications 2 articles Procedures & Tests 5 articles Pictures, Images & Quizzes 1 articles Doctor's & Expert's Views 3 articles Health News 10 articles Health Features 1 articles Stay Informed!
-Get the latest health and medical information delivered direct to your inbox FREE!
+Universities and medical centers also often have affiliated genetic professionals, or Hospice Hospice is a service that offers support, resources, and assistance to terminally ill patients and their families.
+In such late stages of diseases, especially Medications 2 articles Procedures & Tests 5 articles Pictures, Images & Quizzes 1 articles Doctor's & Expert's Views 3 articles Health News 23 articles Health Features 1 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!